New York Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including New York, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in New York
+Landlord Right To Entry in New York

 New York landlords have the right to reasonably access a rental property for necessary repairs, showings of the rental unit to prospective tenants or buyers, and other terms that may be agreed in the lease.
 However, a landlord must give tenants “reasonable” notice (at least 24 hours, in most cases) before entry, unless it’s an emergency.